 Ms. Wong has not held any directorship in any public listed company in the past three years.
-Ms. Wong is the spouse of Dr. Ng Tai Wing.
+Ms. Wong is the spouse of Dr. Ng Tai Wing, an executive Director.

 INDEPENDENT NON-EXECUTIVE DIRECTORS

 Mr. Hui Chun Ho Eric (許俊浩)